peopleempoweringpolitics

 Mixed Members Proportional

 Mixed Members Proportional (MMP) is where the FPP and DHM elects are equal in number.
 If DHM elects are less in number than FPP its called Additional Members.
 If the first voting method doesnt affect the second, its called Parallel Voting.
 Voters have two ballot papers for each type, with party votes being separate from each election.
+AV could be used in both stages, unless winning a seat.

-Before the first round of DHM elections, the FPP seats already won divide the party’s DHM votes first.
+Before the first round of DHM elections, the FPP seats already won divide the partys DHM votes first.
 If Party A won two FPP seats and their DHM vote is 100,000.
 Then its 100,000 / (seats won 2 +1 =3) =33,333.
 So 33,333 is their new starting point in round one in DHM.
-The downside is FPP elects will have to represent a constituency twice the size, or you double the amount of DHM elects.
-AV could be used in both stages.
+The downside is FPP elects will have to represent a constituency twice the size, or you double the amount of total elects.

 Single Transferable Vote